Back to Blog

 What a fixed template does well

-A fixed template can work for very simple sites with low-risk operations and limited transaction complexity.
-It can be useful when your business needs a baseline structure and is prepared to edit each section carefully before publishing.
+A fixed template works for simple sites with low-risk operations and limited transaction complexity, where you need a baseline structure and will edit each section carefully before publishing.

-Templates are strongest when your offer is straightforward, your checkout logic is simple, and your refund and support rules do not vary by product type or subscription status.
+A template fits best when your offer is uncomplicated, your checkout logic is simple, and your refund and support rules stay the same across every product and subscription status.

-Templates usually fail when operations get layered.
-Recurring billing, annual plans, trial conversion, partial refunds, account suspension, licensing restrictions, and dispute pathways can quickly outgrow generic language.
+Templates usually fail once you add operating complexity.
+Recurring billing, annual plans, trial conversion, partial refunds, account suspension, licensing restrictions, and dispute pathways each need clauses that generic language cannot supply.

-When your site and your legal page stop matching, disputes become harder to resolve.
-The issue is not that templates are bad.
-The issue is operational mismatch.
+When your site and your legal page stop matching, disputes become harder to resolve, and the cause is usually a template you have outgrown rather than one drafted badly.

 What a generator should add